 Students will need to produce a scan (of reasonable quality) of their weekly homework, and submit it electronically as a single pdf document.
 Individual jpegsand other formats will not be accepted.
 For most students, the app CamScanner, which can be installed on any modern phone, is a useful tool to scan handwritten pages and convert them to a single pdf document.
-This can be submitted to blackboard.
+This can be submitted to brightspace.
+You will need some kind of calculator for exams.